DisasterFaster/CoinSite/README.md

 ABOUT CoinSite
 ============

-CoinSite is an open source social network platform, which supports a variety of community driven websites, from narrow fan clubs and local communities to extended social networking portals.
+CoinSite is an open source social network platform, which supports a variety of altcoin driven websites, from narrow fan clubs and local communities to extended social networking portals.
 It was designed and developed with a creative approach pursuing one purpose - to allow cryptocurrency people running communities as easy as possible.

 COPYRIGHT
 =========